-The valve classification based on functions are shown in Fig. 2.
+The valve type classification based on functions are shown in Fig. 2.

 The main functions of a valve is

-- Relieve a pipe system at a certain pressure to safeguard the system.
+- To relieve a pipe system at a certain pressure to safeguard the system.

 Types of valves based on End Connection

-Based on end connection to piping or equipment nozzles, the vanes can be classifies as follows:
+Based on end connection to piping or equipment nozzles, the valves can be classified as follows: